muhammad-stack/muhammad-stack/README.md

 ## I'm [Syed Muhammad Ali Kazmi]

-I am a software developer with over a [year of experience] in developing web applications.
-I am passionate about creating clean and efficient code that delivers a great user experience.
-I am always looking for new challenges and enjoy working with a team to find innovative solutions to complex problems.
+I am a software developer with over a year of experience in developing web applications.
+I am passionate about creating clean, efficient code that delivers a great user experience.
+I always seek new challenges and enjoy working with a team to find innovative solutions to complex problems.

 ## Skills